-Insurance CEOs know they need to transform their organisations in order to achieve sustainable growth in the future.
+Insurance CEOs know they need to transform their organizations in order to achieve sustainable growth in the future.
 Yet few seem to be getting the traction they had hoped from their investments.

-Today’s insurance CEOs are under massive pressure to transform their organisations.
-Indeed, according to our survey of more than 100 sector CEOs, few seem to think their organisation can grow ahead of the market.
-Those that do anticipate growth expect to eke out meagre returns: 85 percent of our respondents said they expect to achieve less than 5 percent growth over the next 3 years.
+Today’s insurance CEOs are under massive pressure to transform their organizations.
+Indeed, according to our survey of more than 100 sector CEOs, few seem to think their organization can grow ahead of the market.
+Those that do anticipate growth expect to eke out meager returns: 85 percent of our respondents said they expect to achieve less than 5 percent growth over the next 3 years.

-Combined with new disruptive technologies, growing regulatory complexity, shifting customer demands and the ongoing low-interest rate environment, it seems clear that simply maintaining the status quo is not a recipe for success.
+Combined with new disruptive technologies, growing regulatory complexity, shifting customer demands and the ongoing low-interest rate environment, it seems clear that simply maintaining the status quo is not a receipe for success.

 Unfortunately, our data also suggests that insurance CEOs are not terribly confident in their ability to transform.
 And few seem to be giving their transformation agenda the attention it deserves.
 In fact, when we asked CEOs what they thought their company would look like 3 years from now, 71 percent admitted it would probably look pretty much the same as it does today.